mjmlio/mjml/README.md

 ### Command line

-> Compile the file and output the result in `a.html`
+> Compiles the file and outputs the result in `a.html`

 ```bash
 $> mjml -r input.mjml
 ```

-> Redirect the result to a file
+> Redirects the result to a file

 ```bash
 $> mjml -r input.mjml -o output.html
 ```

-> Watch a file and compile every time the file changes
+> Watches a file and compiles every time the file changes

 ```bash
 $> mjml -w input.mjml -o output.html